 Dick Pound, senior member of the International Olympic Committee (IOC)

-A recent poll has found that about 80% of the Japanese want the Games to be canceled or postponed again.
+A recent poll has found that around 80% of Japanese want the Games canceled or postponed again.
 Japan is not expected to start vaccinations until the end of the month.
 The Olympics are expected to start on July 23, and the chances of that happening are frankly shrinking.

-Last month, the IOC's website reported on its plans to offer "games suitable for a post-crown world", including guidelines to" reduce and minimize the number of residents in the Olympic village.
-"Often the villages that host Olympic athletes have been compared to a Disneyland: today they would resemble the Disneyland of Anhem, which it is now a vaccination center.
+Last month the IOC website reported on its plans to offer “games suitable for a post-crown world“, including guidelines to “reduce and minimize the number of residents in the Olympic Village”.
+The villages that host the Olympic athletes have often been compared to a Disneyland: today they would resemble the Disneyland of Anhem, which it is now a vaccination center.

 It seems inevitable that if the Olympics take place, the attendance in Tokyo will be reduced to the maximum.
 Tokyo 2020 organizers will decide in March if the Games will only be televised.
-It is likely that they will be just a shadow of the Olympics that we have come to know.
+Chances are they will be just a shadow of the Olympics we have come to know.

 A point of no return

-Change was already in the air by virtue of the new awareness of the climate crisis.
-Now a sterile Tokyo 2020 with no spectators or even canceled, could be a watershed for the Games themselves.
-A financial "black hole" that often produced long-term damage to host cities.
+Change was already in the air due to the new awareness of the climate crisis.
+Now a sterile Tokyo 2020 without spectators or still cancelled, could be a watershed for the Games themselves.
+A financial "black hole" that has often caused long-term damage to host cities.

 Rio 2016, the latest Olympics.
 Literally.

 Do you remember the last Olympics?
 Rio 2016?
-Nibali's injury who falls one step away from the dream, Bolt's overwhelming power.
-The gold medal of football to an "inevitable" Brazil, with all the fans crazy with joy in a packed Maracana.
-Stunning moments like these are the heart of all the Olympics.
+Nibali's injury who falls one step away from the dream, Bolt's excessive power.
+The football gold medal to an "inevitable" Brazil, with all the fans crazy with joy in a packed Maracana.
+Stunning moments like these are at the heart of every Olympics.

 But what is the price that the city of Rio has paid?
 Brazil is estimated to have spent around 11 billion euros to organize the Games, immediately before falling into the worst recession in its modern history.
 In 2017 there were many expensive Games venues built already in a state of complete disrepair.
-Again in February 2019 the Rio 2016 organization still had more than 100 million euros in debt.
-To deliver the Games, the city of Rio did not hesitate to also deploy its police forces for move entire communities, even with violence.
+Again in February 2019 the organization of Rio 2016 still had more than 100 million euros in debt.
+To deliver the Games, the city of Rio did not hesitate to also deploy its police force to move entire communities, even with violence.

 Then Covid hit.

-Last month the IOC announced how Paris 2024 and Los Angeles 2028 will be adapted, after the pandemic, to offer Games in line with the "new-normal"and sustainability.
-Adapted plans for Paris mean that 95% of the offices will already exist or will be temporary.
+Last month the IOC announced how Paris 2024 and Los Angeles 2028 will be adapted, after the pandemic, to offer Games in line with the “new-normal” and sustainability.
+Adjusted plans for Paris mean that 95% of the offices will already exist or will be temporary.
 The Los Angeles Olympics will even have 100% of facilities already present.

 But don't expect the Olympics to suddenly become a joke.
-The strengths of the Games are the spectacle, the great liturgy, we will still tell epic feats.
+The strong points of the Games are the spectacle, the great liturgy, we will still tell of epic feats.
 In the future, however, the IOC will have to adapt to find cities willing to host them, and this could completely change the paradigm.